Ricky McCormick's encrypted notes: Description

 The two notes found in McCormick's pockets are written in an unknown code consisting of "a jumble of letters and numbers occasionally set off with parentheses" and are believed by the FBI to possibly lead to those responsible for the killing.
 Dan Olson, chief of the FBI's Cryptanalysis and Racketeering Records Unit, said, illustrating the significance of the notes, "Breaking the code could reveal the victim's whereabouts before his death and could lead to the solution of a homicide."

 Attempts by both the FBI's Cryptanalysis and Racketeering Records Unit (CRRU) and the American Cryptogram Association failed to decipher their meaning, and Ricky McCormick's encrypted notes are currently listed as one of CRRU's top unsolved cases, with McCormick's killer yet to be identified.
-According to members of McCormick's family, Ricky had used encrypted notes as a boy, but none of them knew how to read the code.

 The FBI has had so many responses with suggestions for the cipher that they later requested helpers to not call by phone nor use email.
 An FBI news release has stated, "This story has generated an outpouring of responses.

 To accommodate the continuing interest in this case, we have established a page where the public can offer their comments and theories about the coded messages."

-Criticism
+Response from McCormick family

-In a 2012 interview with the Riverfront Times, McCormick's family members said, "they never knew of Ricky to write in code.
+Speaking in 2012 with the Riverfront Times, McCormick's family members said that "they never knew of Ricky to write in code.
 They say they only told investigators he sometimes jotted down nonsense he called writing, and they seriously question McCormick's capacity to craft the notes found in his pockets."
 His mother, Frankie Sparks, said "The only thing he could write was his name.
 He didn't write in no code."
 His cousin, Charles McCormick, said Ricky "couldn't spell anything, just scribble."

-Moreover, when McCormick died, officials told his family about the other contents of the victim's pockets, but the family only found out about the notes twelve years later when informed by a local news broadcast.
+Moreover, when McCormick died, officials told his family about the other contents of the victim's pockets, but the family only found out about the notes when they were informed by a local news broadcast 12 years later.